JuliaLang/julia/doc/stdlib/parallel.rst

 hosts via ssh are present in Base.
 TCP/IP sockets are used to connect and transport messages between processes.
 It is possible for Cluster Managers to provide a different transport.

-.. function:: launch(manager::FooManager, params::Dict, launched::Vector{WorkerConfig}, launch_ntfy::Condition)
+.. function:: launch(manager::ClusterManager, params::Dict, launched::Array, launch_ntfy::Condition)

    ..
 Docstring generated from Julia source

    Implemented by cluster managers.
 For every Julia worker launched by this function, it should append a ``WorkerConfig`` entry to ``launched`` and notify ``launch_ntfy``\ .
 The function MUST exit once all workers, requested by ``manager`` have been launched. ``params`` is a dictionary of all keyword arguments ``addprocs`` was called with.

-.. function:: manage(manager::FooManager, pid::Int, config::WorkerConfig. op::Symbol)
+.. function:: manage(manager::ClusterManager, id::Integer, config::WorkerConfig. op::Symbol)

    ..
 Docstring generated from Julia source